 - Six honors classes (including HONR 101) or five honors classes + study abroad/Washington semester/student-teaching abroad.

 - Honors students may substitute Honors Tutorials, study abroad, student teaching abroad, or the Washington Semester for up to two semesters of Honors coursework.
 Tutorials are pass/fail and earn students half course credit (2 credits).
 They are not taken by first-year students.

-- Honors thesis (research/recital/exhibit) required beginning with the class of 2018.
+- Honors thesis (research/recital/exhibit) recommended beginning with the class of 2018.

 - Honors students must have a GPA of 3.5 at the end of their senior year in order to become graduates of the Honors Program.